MongoDB vs MySQL: A Comparative Study on Databases

 - Vertical scaling involves increasing the capacity of a single server by adding more RAM, powerful CPU, or storage space.

 - Horizontal scaling includes dividing the dataset and load over multiple additional servers.
-Each machine handles a part of the workload with comparative lower cost than high-end hardware for a single machine.
+Each machine handles a part of the workload with a comparatively lower cost than high-end hardware for a single machine.

 MongoDB: Its sharding has the ability to break up a collection into subsets of data to store them across multiple shards.
 This allows the application to grow beyond the resource limits of a standalone server or replica set.